cajpearce/Studentship/PyFlation/README.md

 Original was Inflation.
 Converted to Python.
 Essentially the same.

-Preface:
+<b>Preface:</b>

-Module 1 - inflation.py:
+<b>Module 1 - inflation.py:</b>

-	download spreadsheet from the reserve bank, take the right worksheet, grab the USD information.
+Download spreadsheet from the reserve bank, take the right worksheet, grab the USD information.

 Use xlrd to read the excel file, use pandas to store the information as a dataset. pandas attempts a pythonic representation of data the way R stores data

-Module 2 - htmlscraper.py:
+<b>Module 2 - htmlscraper.py:</b>

-	read the editable version of text from a wikipedia page and grab a table from that.
+Read the editable version of text from a wikipedia page and grab a table from it.

-	a lot of these functions can be used more generally as separate modules, but i prefer the hybrid approach.
+A lot of these functions can be used more generally as separate modules, but i prefer the hybrid approach.

-	in the htmlscraper.py is also the processing to assign colours to different parties: National gets blue, Labour gets red, old parties get green.
+In the htmlscraper.py is also the processing to assign colours to different
+parties: National gets blue, Labour gets red, old parties get green.
 In all effectiveness the old parties are redundant with the USD information because the dataset only goes back to the 1970s, but it promotes a more generic feel and can be reused this way.

-	uses wikimarkup and pyquery to grab a table from a wikipedia page.
+Uses wikimarkup and pyquery to grab a table from a wikipedia page.

 Done very differently in R: in R I grabbed it directly from the html but for python I lazily copied some code from a stackoverflow page.
 Luckily there is already a wikimarkup library so took a lot of the work out of it.
 But was definitely easier in R.

 <b>Module 3 - plotter.py:</b>